Configure WorkHub for Your Team

 Viewers

-When would I use this?
-Set account-level defaults for how workload is calculated.
-Individual boards can override these values in their own board settings.
+The Workload tab sets the account-level default for how workload is calculated.
+Individual boards can override this value in their own board settings.

 Common mistake Enabling Per-Person Distribution at the account level when some boards track individual effort (where each assignee is expected to work the full hours).
 If your boards use different conventions, leave this toggle off at the account level and enable it per-board where needed.

 Manage work capacity schemes from the Capacity tab.
-Capacity (the number of working hours a team member is available per day) is defined through schemes.
-See the Work Capacity Schemes page for full details.
+Capacity is the number of working hours a team member is available per day, defined through schemes.
+See Work Capacity Schemes for full details.

 Note If no default scheme is configured, unassigned users fall back to the system default of 8 hours per day, Monday through Friday.